 Here’s what happens, and here is why it is very important to be in a positive frame of mind when exercising.

 When we are breathless and able to speak our heart is racing.
 We are in an altered physical state – Excited; for good or for worse, excited nonetheless.

-This means that our body is a wash with adrenaline that happens to be a memory fixer.
+This means that our body is awash with adrenaline that happens to be a memory fixer.
 Unfortunately, this means we are susceptible to our perceptions that can often associate or be anchored in with the task we are performing.

 Ignorance can be a dangerous thing.
-Without this understanding we may sabotage our attempt at a beneficial lifestyle.
+Without this understanding, we may sabotage our attempt at a beneficial lifestyle.

-below are two snippets of articles on the subject:
+Below are two snippets of articles on the subject:

 Emotion has powerful influences on learning and memory that involve multiple brain systems engaged at different stages of information processing.
 Studies of declarative emotional memory show how frontotemporal brain regions act conjointly to promote the retention of emotionally arousing events and retrieve them from long-term stores.
 Memory-enhancing effects of emotional arousal involve interactions between subcortical and cortical structures and engagement of central and peripheral neurohormonal systems that are coordinated by the amygdala.
 The memory boost conferred by arousal seems to engage similar brain systems across positive and negative valence.
 (LaBar, K. S., & Cabeza, R.)